 Note that these reports are largely unverified and from a variety of sources.
 Records are listed here in order to give a complete picture of interesting recent sightings.
 Appearance on the web site does not guarantee the accuracy of records, nor their addition to the SBSG data-base nor subsequent publication in the annual "Birds in the Sheffield Area".

-Records of species requiring a full supporting description to enable assessment at the appropriate [local, county or national] level will be highlighted in blue within the text.
+Records of species requiring a full supporting description to enable assessment at the appropriate [local, county or national] level will be highlighted in red within the text.

 Submit your records